 How does the Autumn Budget impact on parents and the childcare sector?

 On Wednesday 30 October, Chancellor of the Exchequer, Rachel Reeves presented the first Labour Budget in 14 years to the House of Commons.
-Her Autumn Statement saw a number of changes announced which will impact families and businesses from April 2025, including an increase in the National Living Wage and National Minimum Wage, changes to employer National Insurance Contributions and an uplift to benefits and pensions.
+Her Autumn Statement saw a number of changes announced which will impact families and businesses from April 2025, including a 6.7% increase in the National Living Wage and National Minimum Wage, changes to employer National Insurance Contributions and an uplift of 4.1% to pensions and 1.7% to working age benefits.

 Uplift in the National Living and Minimum Wages